-CBDC stands for “central bank digital currency,” a new type of currency that governments around the world are experimenting with.
+CBDC stands for “central bank digital currency,” a type of virtual currency that governments around the world are experimenting with and investigating.
 What sets a CBDC apart from established currencies is that proponents hope it can use new payment technology, typically a blockchain, to potentially increase payment efficiency and lower costs.

 This new type of currency is still early in its development.
-Most countries are still only starting to explore the idea, such as the U.S. form of a digital dollar.
-A few ambitious countries, including China with its digital yuan and South Korea, have already finished a demo and are piloting the technology.
+Most countries are still exploring and testing the idea, such as the U.S. form of a digital dollar.
+A few ambitious countries, notably China with its digital yuan, have already finished a demo and are piloting the technology.
 But a CBDC has yet to be deployed on a large scale.

 Each country exploring a CBDC has its own approach.
-Several CBDCs are based on the same general principles and blockchain technology underlying Bitcoin, the original cryptocurrency.
+Several CBDCs are based on the same general principles and blockchain technology underlying Bitcoin.

 Blockchain technology allows many different entities to hold a copy of a history of transactions so that history is distributed and not controlled by a single entity.

 Several countries are known to be experimenting with blockchain-inspired CBDCs.
 Venezuela was a pioneer in this respect, launching its own cryptocurrency, the petro, in 2018.
-However, the petro is plagued by problems and very few Venezuelans actually use it.
-Besides Venezuela, the Chinese government is probably the furthest along in creating a CBDC.
-It is already trialing a digital yuan across several cities.
-The U.S. Federal Reserve Bank of Boston is collaborating with the prestigious Massachusetts Institute of Technology (MIT) to experiment with a digital dollar as well.
+However, the petro is plagued by scandals and very few Venezuelans actually use it.

 Common CBDC features